 Based on the decades of personal experience and hundreds of studies considered by the Mastering Diabetes Method, we’ve come up with five quick tips to help you improve your time in range.

-These strategies are the key building blocks to getting control of your time in range, and without them, most of the other tips will not be very effective.
+These strategies are the key building blocks to reversing insulin resistance and getting control of your time in range, and without them, most of the other tips will not be very effective.

 Focus on Insulin Timing